cmclean/nucleus/docs/source/nucleus/util/errors.md

 to provide a mechanism for user errors to exit abnormally without causing exceptions to be thrown.
 Any exceptions that are subclasses of those listed in `allowed_exceptions` will be caught and the program will quietly exit with `exit_value`.
 Other exceptions are propagated normally.

-It should only be used as a context manager and its usage should be limited to main().
+NOTE: This function should only be used as a context manager and its usage should be limited to main().

 Args:
   allowed_exceptions: [`tuple of Exception`].
 A tuple of Exception classes
     that should not be raised, but instead quietly caused to exit the program.
   exit_value: [`int`].
 The value to return upon program exit.

 Yields:
-  The yield in this function is used to allow the block nested in the with statement to be executed.
+  The yield in this function is used to allow the block nested in the "with" statement to be executed.
 ```